nu-tech-ethics/summer2024/pages/syllabus.md

 1. Final project or paper (30%)

 ### 1. Participation (40%)
-Your participation grade will be based on attendance, and on evidence that you are engaging with the readings (as shown through your in-class participation as well as through your Identity Journal entries).
+Your participation grade will be based on evidence that you are engaging with the readings as shown through your Identity Journal entries and discussion posts and replies..

-#### Class Discussions
+#### Online Discussions
-We will use classroom discussion as a form of collaborative sense-making to understand, critique, and interrogate the required [course readings](../).
-Your timely and engaged attendance at every class is thus very important – both for you and for your classmates.
+We will use online discussions as a form of collaborative sense-making to understand, critique, and interrogate the required [course readings](../).
+Your timely and engaged responses every week are thus very important – both for you and for your classmates.
 Every student will need to participate in a thoughtful and productive manner in order for these discussions to be effective.
 Building on and reacting to other participants’ comments is encouraged, and should be done in a respectful tone even if you disagree.
-In order to participate fully, please do not let your laptop, phone, or other devices distract you or other participants.
+For all discussions, your posts and responses should be thoughtful and thorough.
+We encourage you to engage with as many peers as you’re able to, and challenge you to do so deeply and meaningfully.
+The goal is to have a conversation, not to meet a requirement.

 #### Identity Journal
 Each student will also create an "Identity Journal" that will be updated throughout the quarter, both during and outside of class.
 The Identity Journal will be a personalized space for you to keep track of how core themes of the class relate directly to your own lived experiences, identities, and perspectives.
 It will also serve as an artifact of your learning that will be useful to you beyond the class. **You may skip one identity journal post without a grade penalty.**

-{:.blockquote-no-margin}
-> **Attendance and Absence Policy**
->
-> You are allowed two unexcused absences during the quarter, no questions asked.
-You should reserve these absences for the occasional emergency or illness.
-After two absences, your participation grade will be impacted.

 ### 3. Midterm (30%)
 Using at least 3 of the academic sources we have read so far, develop a conceptual framework that articulates your unique perspective on technology.
 Your conceptual framework should integrate theoretical arguments from the readings covered thus far and your own personal identity and experience in the world.
 Ultimately, your conceptual framework should be useful, and productive.
 You will draw upon it to conduct a sociopolitical analysis of your technology.
 Your analysis will be designed to shed light on questions such as: What values do this technology reflect, embrace, reject, or encourage?
 Who is affected by its design?
 How was its design affected by society?
 Who reaps the benefits, and who suffers the costs of its creation and use?